Skip to contents

 ...

-Other arguments passed to the layer.
+Additional arguments passed on to ggplot2::layer().

 Value